TuringLang/turinglang.github.io/README.md

     ```bash
     quarto preview
     ```
-This will launch a local server on http://localhost:4200/, and you can view it in your web browser by navigating on link showing in your terminal.
+This will launch a local server at http://localhost:4200/, which you can view in your web browser by navigating to the link shown in your terminal.

 4. Render the website locally: